The Importance of Optimizing Your Image Sizes for SEO.

 There are a few different ways you can do this.
 Those who are more tech-savvy can use the Inspect Element feature in their web browser to see what size an image will be in a given spot.
 I have found through the years, though, that a simple rule of thumb can apply in most cases:

-- 1500px at most for a hero or header image
+- 2000px wide, at most, for a hero or header image

-- 1000px at most for any other image on your page
+- 1000px wide, at most, for any other image on your page

 Large Images Can Slow Down Your Site